About Chinese Knotting

 Related Arts

-Closely related to Chinese knotting is maedup, or Korean knotting.
+Closely related to Chinese knotting is maedeup or Korean knotting.
 Of late (early 2003) I have discovered quite a few maedup sites which describe the history and cultural context of this art.
 The difference between Chinese and Korean knotting seems to be (1) proportion of tassel to knot (much longer tassels in Korean knotting) and (2) favoured cord type (Chinese knots traditionally used a flat-ish cord and currently uses satin cord, while Korean knots use a round braided cord) and (3) colour choices (Korean colour choices tend towards the 5 primaries: red, yellow, green, blue, black and often use all in the same tassel, while Chinese colour choices are wider, but usually only one or two in a single work).

 A brief quote that I extracted from a an old Korean Trade and Investment magazine article makes pretty much the same point: